-6.2.1 Estimates of Overconfidence
+Estimates of Overconfidence 6.2.1

-The estimates in Table IV imply a noticeable amount of absolute and relative overconfidence.
+The estimates in Table IV imply a noticeable degree of absolute and relative overconfidence.
 We now turn to how the implied estimate of absolute overconfidence from Table IV matches well that available from individual density forecasts from the SPF.
-We then develop a test for our second key assumption of relative overconfidence, and confront it with the survey data.
+We then develop a test for our second key assumption of relative overconfidence, and confront it with auxiliary data.